-Digitalization is a megatrend that is reshaping many areas of the chemical industry.
-While some of the changes may only be visible in hindsight, Clariant is already adapting to gradual developments that could potentially impact the business.
+Digitalization is a megatrend that is reshaping the chemical industry.
+In response to the growing readiness of customers and suppliers to use digital tools, Clariant embarked on its transformation into a fully data-driven company to increase customer satisfaction, improve process performance, and lower costs.
+The company's digital transformation impacts all aspects of its business activities, from innovation to marketing and operations.

-In the area of innovation and marketing, digitalization allows Clariant to anticipate and capitalize on market trends.
-Speed and quality of new product developments and related applications can be increased by using data science and High-Throughput Experimentation.
-This is particularly important for customers that are exposed to fast-changing demand due to the increase of online sales.
-Clariant also predicts an evolution in the buying behavior of demographically younger buyers who are accustomed to accessing information at any time.
-This could lead to a higher interest in buying and selling activities on transparent Internet platforms.
-Even though the benefit and impact of platform economics cannot yet be determined, Clariant closely monitors developments in this field and, through the launch of Chemberry[TM], helps shape the chemical platform landscape.
-Digitalization also creates an opportunity to enhance Clariant's solutioncentric go-to-market approach by offering additional digital insights and services to customers.
+Digitalization allows Clariant to anticipate and capitalize on trends in marketing and innovation.
+By using data science and digital formulation, including high-throughput experimentation, speed and quality of new product developments and related applications can be increased.
+This is particularly important for customers that are experiencing fast-changing demand due to the increase in online sales.
+Clariant predicts that the buying behavior of younger buyers, who are accustomed to accessing information at any time, will be changing.
+As this could lead to more activity on internet platforms, Clariant is closely monitoring developments in this field.
+It uses platforms selectively (e.g., Alibaba's Chinese marketplace) and regularly reviews go-to-market approaches using platform channels.

+Digitalization also enhances Clariant's solution-centric, go-to-market approach by offering additional digital insights and services to customers.
 In particular, the combination of chemical knowledge and data science enables Clariant to offer completely novel services.
 They can be provided to the market as stand-alone "software as a service" or as part of regular service packages.
+For sales analytics, Clariant utilizes data science-driven dashboards, which can improve sales forecasts or help the company gain better insights regarding the future payment behavior of customers.

-Regarding production and supply chain management, the combination of traditional automation processes and data science is expected to have a considerable impact.
-Predictive process and quality control have the potential to increase yields, lower energy consumption, and avoid bot-tlenecks in production, leading to increased speed, higher quality, and reduced costs.
-In 2019, Clariant made significant progress in laying the technological foundations.
-For example, Clariant built a data lake-a central data repository that facilitates access to data and information across the organization to facilitate the automated application of data science tools and identify potential process improvements, particularly in production and supply chain operations.
+Regarding production and supply chain management, predictive process and quality control are expected to increase yields, lower energy consumption, and avoid bottlenecks in production, leading to increased speed, higher quality, and reduced costs.
+Clariant built a data lake-a central data repository that provides access to data and information across the organization-to facilitate the automated application of data science tools and identify potential process improvements, particularly in production and supply chain operations.

-In procurement, Clariant is observing promising impacts on price predictions and material flow planning.
-Data-driven tools are enabling exploitation of price advantages, and improved demand predictions and risk management are facilitating strategic buying.
-In addition, automated e-auctions are expected to lower raw material prices, as Clariant can easily compare a large number of offers from suppliers, making the selection process more competitive.
-Clariant believes that displaying digital material flows is an opportunity to increase supply stability and enhance monitoring of sustainability factors in the supply chain.
+In procurement, digitalization allows Clariant to better predict prices and plan material flows.
+Data-driven tools help exploit price advantages, improve demand predictions and risk management, and facilitate strategic buying.
+Automated e-auctions allow Clariant to easily compare a large number of offers from suppliers, making the selection process more competitive and potentially lowering raw material prices.
+Tracking supplier performance helps increase supply stability and enhances monitoring of sustainability factors in the supply chain.
 By improving multilayer inventory, predictive planning tools are expected to lower net working capital and increase the On-Time, In-Full (OTIF) rate.
-In addition to these high-impact areas, digitalization may also further streamline services and digitize processes to improve efficiency and lower costs, for example, in finance or service organizations.
+In addition, digital tools will be required to ensure transparency along the value chain about greenhouse gas emissions in order to comply with potential future regulation.